RachidaSK/Install-your-tools/README.md

 **Step 2**.
 Paste the script into your Terminal window.
 Press Enter.

+## Postman

+Navigate to the [Postman download](https://www.postman.com/downloads/) and follow instructions.

 ## SSH Keys

 To complete these steps, you will need to sign up for a [GitHub](https://github.com/) account if you haven't already, then follow the [instructions](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/checking-for-existing-ssh-keys) to connect to Github SSH.